Required pre-license training

 If you fail: You can reschedule, pay the fee and test again

 Already passed the NASCLA commercial exam?

-Applicants who have passed the NASCLA Accredited Examination for Commercial General Building Contractors do not have to complete the 16-hour pre-license training but they do need to pass the Oregon exam covering laws, rules and business practices.
-To become eligible to sit for the Oregon exam, applicants must provide proof of NASCLA Accredited exam passage to the CCB.
-Proof can be emailed to firstname.lastname@example.org.
-Get NASCLA Trancripts.
+Applicants who have passed the NASCLA Accredited Examination for Commercial General Building Contractors do not have to complete the 16-hour pre-license training, but they do need to pass the Oregon exam covering laws, rules and business practices.
+To become eligible to sit for the Oregon exam, applicants must provide a transcript of their NASCLA Accredited exam passage to the CCB.

 You must apply for your CCB license within 24 months of passing the test.

 If you are already a contractor and your CCB license lapses for more than 24 months, you must retake training and pass the test again.